 I could write a whole post on how fantastic colostrum is for our tiny human.
 Wow, I should do that now.

 Think of a superhero and his superpower boost source.

 Example: Popeye: Spinach.

 For our babies, Colostrum is the magic life source.
 It's a thick yellowish first drink of milk.
-It's a protein-packed Redbull for baby.
+It's a protein-packed Redbull for babies.